Blocked drains

 - fuel

-- always allow a working zone around drains for repairs and maintenance
+- leave enough space around drains for maintenance

-Be careful to connect to the correct drain or sewer if:
+Make sure you connect to the correct drain if:

-- you change the plumbing arrangements of your house (for example, the outflow from a washing machine)
+- you change plumbing inside your home (for example, installing a washing machine)

 Report fly‑tipping